AbuTalib7860/project/project/README.md

 git checkout "branch name for move another branch git checkout -b branch name for create new branch git checkout -d branch name for delete existing branch

+git merge branch name or pull request for merge branch git pull origin main for fetch content from remote repo

+git reset used in add file
+git reset HEAD~1 used in commit file git log for see commit git reset hash code from git log git reset --hard hash code from git log